SiaFoundation/siad/modules/renter/README.md

 [workerfetchbackups.go](./workerfetchbackups.go) is a good starting point to see how a simple job is implemented.

-The worker currently supports queueing three types of jobs:
+The worker currently supports queueing these jobs:
  - Downloading a chunk [workerdownload.go](./workerdownload.go)
  - Fetching a list of backups stored on a host [workerfetchbackups.go](./workerfetchbackups.go)